mario8x/devops2everyone/db-migration/restore_db_sql_express.md

-## Restore from Microsoft SQL Server Management Studio
+## Restore db from .bak file via Microsoft SQL Server Management Studio

 * Steps

+`
-right click on the Databases container within object explorer. from context menu select Restore database.
+right click on the Databases container within object explorer.

+from context menu select Restore database.

 Specify To Database as either a new or existing database.

 Specify Source for restore as from device.

 Select Backup media as File.

 Click the Add button and browse to the location of the BAK file.
+`

 ## How to make remote connectcion